How much should my remodel cost?

 • he/she is using inexperienced, unqualified, uninsured, or unlicensed labor

-• you will receive poor project management
+• you will receive poor project management; this could include but is not limited to:

 • miscommunication throughout the project resulting in you not getting what you chose